Brussels International Exposition (1910)

-The Brussels International Exposition (Exposition Universelle et Internationale de Bruxelles; Wereldtentoonstelling te Brussel) of 1910 was a world's fair held in Brussels, Belgium, from 23 April to 1 November 1910.
+The Brussels International Exposition (Exposition universelle et internationale de Bruxelles; Wereldtentoonstelling van Brussel) of 1910 was a world's fair held in Brussels, Belgium, from 23 April to 7 November 1910.
 This was just thirteen years after Brussels' previous world's fair.
 It received 13 million visitors, covered 88 ha and lost 100,000 Belgian francs.

 Location

 The grounds and buildings were partly located around the Solbosch/Solbos district (in the City of Brussels' southern extension), and partly in the Parc du Cinquantenaire/Jubelpark (a remainder of the 1897 World's Fair), where the fine art's exhibition took place.
 The colonial exhibition was hosted in the newly built Palace of the Colonies, today's Royal Museum for Central Africa, in the suburb of Tervuren.
 Another major site for the exhibition was the Mont des Arts/Kunstberg in central Brussels, although this site was largely demolished during the post-war construction process of Brusselisation.